Lairton33/PythonConsoleApps/README.md

 # PythonConsoleApps
 Console Python Apps

-This are Simple apps Done in a span of 3-6 months while learning python on Youtube and Udemy.com.
+Those Are Simple Apps Done in a Span of 3-6 Months While Learning Python on Youtube and Udemy.com.